Frank Kitts Park: Future plans

 The Waterfront Leadership Group was a council-appointed group of citizens who came together in 2000 to consider the future of Wellington's waterfront.
 They held meetings, considered submissions, presentations and reports and commissioned market research to understand the needs and concerns of Wellingtonians.
 Their work resulted in The Wellington Waterfront Framework, published in 2001 by Wellington City Council, which laid out a vision, themes and policy for the future of the waterfront.
 The themes identified were historical and contemporary culture, city to water connections, promenade, open space and diversity.
 About Frank Kitts Park specifically, the report stated that the park was a large green park and centre for outdoor activities on and off the water.
 The report suggested that the Jervois Quay edge of the park could be made safer and access to the water improved, and concluded: "While no major work is proposed for the main part of the park, it is recognised as major green open space.
 It provides visual relief from the predominantly hard surfaces of the adjacent central city".
 In spite of this document acknowledging the value of open and public space, there have been multiple proposals from Wellington City Council to enclose or build on the open space at Frank Kitts Park.
 Cost and controversy over the proposed Chinese Garden have stalled redevelopment plans.
 By June 2020 the proposed cost of redevelopment was $30 million, and by February 2021 the forecasted cost was more than $40 million.
+In October 2024 Wellington City Council announced it was going ahead with plans to redevelop the park, with a budget of $42 million.

 Chinese Garden

 In 2001 when the Wellington Waterfront Framework was published, it mentioned a proposal for a traditional walled Chinese garden to be constructed near Te Papa.
 However, in 2016 a controversial proposal was announced to use part of Frank Kitts Park for the garden.
 Many Wellingtonians were upset at this announcement and over 3000 signed an online petition to keep the park in its current form.
 Objections often focused on the fact that a walled garden locked at night would remove access for many people and reduce open space in the heart of the city.
 The Environment Court gave resource consent for the Chinese Garden in 2016, but lobby group Waterfront Watch appealed the decision.
-As of December 2022 construction had not begun.
+As of October 2024 construction had not begun.